User Tools

 • open a selected folder in your Library

-• tap Import button > tap Select GPX file
+• tap Import in the tool menu > tap Select GPX file

 • a file browser opens > select the GPX file for import > Open